 While the global pandemic has forced us to retreat to our homes, we cannot limit our horizons.
 A global pandemic requires global perspective.

 Register for our upcoming workshops below.
-New workshops will be added throughout 2020 and 2021.
+New workshops will be added throughout 2021.

 Contact Joe Gindi with questions or to get involved.